mosaic-design-system/docs/src/components/list-group.md

       ### Pagination

       Pagination can be used with a **List group**.
 This could be for performance reasons, or to help the user understand the size of the list and navigate around it.
-To understand what type of pagination to use, see the [Pagination component page](/component/pagination).
+To understand what type of pagination to use, please refer to the [Pagination component page](/components/pagination).
     icon: file_invoice
   - title: Code
     hook: code